 The last thing you want is an embarrassment when you discipline, so keep it private.
 You do not want people to access these documents except the employee, HR, and immediate supervisor.

 If there is no policy in the office, make one.
 If the error is new or the conflict is something the employee handbook does not cover, create a new policy and release the memo.

 Make sure everybody acknowledges the announcement.
 Do it with a digital signature.
-Or have them print it, sign, scan it, and send it back to your digitally.
+Or have them print, sign, scan, and send it back to you digitally.

 Create a Plan and Follow Through

-The last tip for managing conflict in a remote environment is planning and follow-through.
+Planning and follow-through are the last tips for managing conflict in a remote environment.
 Make a plan for how you will prevent this kind of conflict from happening again, and make sure that plan happens.

 For example, it is possible that two employees cannot work together.
 One thing you can do is plan how to move them to different departments.
 Then, execute the plan and make a follow-through.

-If there is no need to move the employee, you must follow up after coaching.
+You must follow up after coaching if there is no need to move the employee.
 A week after you resolve the conflict, talk to the same parties involved and ask how they are.
-Find out if they have already settled their differences and provide support if they need it.
+Find out if they have settled their differences and provide support if needed.

 How To Resolve Conflict In Remote Work

 To resolve conflict in a remote work environment, you must make sure that you keep your channels open for communication.
 It is also imperative that you arrest the issue as soon as you realize that a conflict exists.